What they do

 Education and training

 It is possible to work as a vineyard worker without any formal qualifications and get training on the job.
-However, entry into this occupation may be improved by obtaining a qualification in wine industry operations.
+However, entry into this occupation may be improved by obtaining a qualification in wine industry operations, production horticulture or a related area.

 Apprenticeships and traineeships